xlcz/xlcz/README.md

 ### Welcome to my github!

 - Teenager from the United Kingdom interested in Computer Science.
-- Specifically interested in application development and reverse engineering.
+- Specifically interested in application development and security.
 - I want to expand my knowledge and learn new languages.
 - I'm also attempting to learn more about hardware, and how computers work.